Reading Time: 6 minutes

 Types of Behavioral Therapies

-- Cognitive-behavioral therapy (CBT): CBT, according to the NIDA, involves “anticipating likely problems and enhancing patients’ self-control by helping them develop effective coping strategies.”
-Patients are also able to learn how to recognize and avoid their triggers, understand the reasons why they began abusing drugs in the first place, and view their substance abuse in a healthier way.
+- Cognitive-behavioral therapy (CBT): CBT, involves “anticipating likely problems and enhancing patients’ self-control by helping them develop effective coping strategies.”
+Patients are also able to learn how to recognize and avoid their triggers, understand the reasons why they began abusing drugs in the first place and view their substance abuse in a healthier way.
 CBT is effective for almost any type of addiction syndrome.

 - Contingency management: Contingency management is a behavioral therapy approach that involves rewards and incentives.
 It helps to change the way the brain views rewards by providing patients with vouchers or prizes whenever they provide a negative drug test.
 It is often a large part of outpatient care, and in general, contingency management is effective for all types of drug addiction.

-- The Matrix Model: The Matrix Model was specifically created to treat stimulant addiction, according to the NIDA Archives.
+- The Matrix Model: The Matrix Model was specifically created to treat stimulant addiction.
 The program itself utilizes many different types of therapies in order to safely and effectively treat stimulant addiction, including relapse prevention groups, urine tests, family education, and a strong, positive relationship between patient and therapist.

 - 12-step facilitation therapy: This option is often best for the treatment of alcohol, opioid, or stimulant addiction.
 12-step facilitation therapy helps patients get prepared to attend 12-step groups and understand the philosophies utilized in these groups, including acceptance, surrender, and active involvement.